ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 Explicit layout using braces can be used instead of the implicit layout.

-Once https://github.com/ghc-proposals/ghc-proposals/pull/155 is being implemented, with `-XTypeAbstractions`, `\ of`-expressions will also be able to bind type variables.
+Once the [*Binding type variables in lambda-expressions*](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0155-type-lambda.rst) proposal is being implemented, with `-XTypeAbstractions`, `\ of`-expressions will also be able to bind type variables.